Your special time requires special lingerie

 The right time is as soon as your breasts begin to swell and your existing bras are no longer comfortable, usually around the fourth month.
 Maternity bras are made to fit comfortably on the first (tightest) hook early in your pregnancy and adjust to the final (loosest) hook by your last trimester.
 It is not unusual to need a whole new size bra towards the end; most women increase at least one band size and about three cup sizes.

 How do I measure for a maternity bra?

 Once you feel you are ready for a maternity bra, identify your most comfortable regular bra and measure yourself as described in our Measuring for the proper bra fit

 Should my maternity bra be soft cup or underwire?

 As with nursing bras, a properly fitted underwire nursing bra should not cause problems during pregnancy and can actually make you feel more supported and secure than a soft cup (wireless) bra.
 You may find that soft cups are more comfortable when sleeping, and when your breasts are at their fullest, usually during the last months of pregnancy.

 What features should I look for in a maternity bra?

-• Look for a bra with three or more back closures to offer the most flexibility in fit.
-A maternity bra should fit you on the tightest
+- Three or more back closures to offer the most flexibility in fit.

 When is the right time to buy a nursing bra?